 Urethane products can be found in almost every industry worldwide.
-Global utilization of polyurethane products is possible due to polyurethanes mechanical properties and the means in which they can be modified through different formulation adjustments and the introduction of additives designed to target and enhance specific mechanical properties to improve performance .
-This versatility creates a number of unique opportunities to address application specific problems while maintaining performance characteristics unequaled in any other material.

-Polyurethane elastomers span a very broad hardness range which impart a wide range of mechanical properties, making them well suited for many different applications.
-Hardness is the primary unit of measure for polyurethane products and is measured on two separate scales.
-The Shore A scale is used for softer durometers and the Shore D scale for harder durometers (hardnesses).
-Examples of Cast Polyurethane Products range from sponge like drain covers (20 Shore A), Conveyors rollers (90 Shore A), to bowling balls (80 Shore D).

-Molded urethane products typically contain 2-4 components consisting of a resin base, 1-2 curatives and a colorant such as a pigment or dye.
-Most manufacturers use meter-mix and dispense machines to mix the components into a homogeneous liquid which can then be introduced into a heated mold to create the finished product.

-If you have questions or require additional information please contact us and we will be happy to provide a flexible solution.

-Liquid polyurethane is poured into an open mold and placed in a heated compression press and pressure is applied to extrude the material into all areas of the mold.

-newer | Urethane products can be found in almost every industry worldwide.
 Global utilization of polyurethane (PU) products is possible due to polyurethane's mechanical properties and the means in which they can be modified through different formulation adjustments and the introduction of additives designed to target and enhance specific mechanical properties to improve performance .
 This versatility creates a number of unique opportunities to address application specific problems while maintaining performance characteristics unequaled in any other material.

 Polyurethane elastomers span a very broad hardness range which impart a wide range of mechanical properties, making them well suited for many different applications.
 Hardness is the primary unit of measure for PU products and is measured on two separate scales.
 The Shore A scale is used for softer durometers and the Shore D scale for harder durometers (hardnesses).
 Examples of Cast Polyurethane Products range from sponge like drain covers (20 Shore A), Conveyors rollers (90 Shore A), to bowling balls (80 Shore D).

 Molded urethane products typically contain 2-4 components consisting of a resin base, 1-2 curatives and a colorant such as a pigment or dye.
 Most manufacturers use meter-mix and dispense machines to mix the components into a homogeneous liquid which can then be introduced into a heated mold to create the finished product.

 If you have questions or require additional information please contact us and we will be happy to provide a flexible solution.

 Liquid polyurethane is poured into an open mold and placed in a heated compression press and pressure is applied to extrude the material into all areas of the mold.